hashicorp/design-system/website/docs/components/form/textarea/partials/accessibility/accessibility.md

 **Links within labels, help text, or error text:**

 If a link is used within a label, helper text, or error text, it will not be presented as a link to the user with a screen reader; only the text content is read out.
-As such, it is generally preferable to avoid links within help/error text or labels; however, we understand that this may not be avoidable in some cases.
-Please use sparingly until a good known alternative approach is determined.
+It is generally preferable to avoid links within help/error text or labels; however, we understand that this may not be avoidable in some cases.
+Use sparingly until a good known alternative approach is determined.
 !!!

-### Applicable WCAG Success Criteria
+## Applicable WCAG Success Criteria

 This section is for reference only, some descriptions have been truncated for brevity.
 The `Form::Textarea::Base` variation of this component is conditionally conformant; that is, it is not conformant until it has an accessible name.
 Otherwise, this component intends to conform to the following WCAG success criteria: